far1h/blog_md/publish/comiplation-techniques.md

 > Columns: Symbols, and Values

 How to fill the table?
-1. Look at the first, and fill where we got the first values
+1. Look at the first of each terminal, and fill where we got the first values
-2. If there is an $\varepsilon$ at the first, then look at follow and write the terminal -> $\varepsilon$  for the follow values
+2. If there is an $\varepsilon$ at the first, then look at follow value of the terminal and write the terminal -> $\varepsilon$  for the follow values

 > notice theres no `| (or)`